awesome-algorand/awesome-algorand/.github/pull_request_template.md

 ## If you are adding a new PR for [AlgoHelp](algohelp.awesomealgo.com):

-> ⚠️ PLEASE NOTE - I kindly request that only pull requests from individuals or teams officially affiliated with Algorand Inc, Foundation or a team behind a platform/utility that provides significant engineering resources to support the adoption of Algorand by developers or the overall wellbeing of the ecosystem are submitted.
-This is to ensure that the community has access to the most relevant and useful information
+> ⚠️ PLEASE NOTE - I kindly request that only pull requests from individuals or teams officially affiliated with Algorand Inc, Foundation or a team behind a platform/utility that provides engineering resources to support the adoption of Algorand by developers or the overall wellbeing of the ecosystem are submitted.
+This is to ensure that the community has access to the most relevant and useful information.

 -  [ ] I have updated the [AlgoHelp](../markdown/algohelp.md) file by appending the new repository.